 The SPCA of Wake County takes in around 3,600 homeless, neglected or abandoned animals each year through our managed-admission program.

 A managed-admission animal shelter takes into its care based on available space.
 This managed intake means we accept incoming animals based on available shelter space or foster care space.
 We will not euthanize an animal to make room for incoming animals.
-Once an animal comes into our care we will not euthanize that pet accept in cases of untreatable illness or if the animal poses a safety risk to the community.
+Once an animal comes into our care we will not euthanize that pet except in cases of untreatable illness or if the animal poses a safety risk to the community.

 We focus our animal intake efforts on the animals most at-risk of euthanasia at area animal shelters where the sheer volume of incoming animals creates the most risk for euthanasia.
 Although most of our animal admissions are focused on partnering with and transferring from open-admission animal shelters, we work to divert as many animals as possible from entering area shelters through intake of unowned litters of kittens and puppies.